 In addition to life insurance, Netquote also offers quotes for health, home, renters, business, and auto insurance.
 The site has a few tools and calculators for various insurance-related tasks.

-How it works: Once I entered my zip code the site launched its quoting process, which was completely identical to InsuranceQuote’s— leading me to suspect that the two sites belong to the same company.
+How it works: Once I entered my ZIP code, the site launched its quoting process, which was completely identical to that of InsuranceQuotes— leading me to suspect that the two sites belong to the same company.

 NetQuote even asked me to agree to the same fine print agreement as InsuranceQuotes, which allowed eight or more insurance companies to contact me with offers and information.

-Results: I was delivered to a results page that also looked identical to InsuranceQuote’s, with the same message that I did not match any participating agents.
+Results: I was delivered to a results page that also looked identical to that of InsuranceQuotes, with the same message that I did not match any participating agents.

 QuoteWizard is another insurance lead generation site that sells leads to insurance agents.
 In addition to life insurance, they also offer quotes for home, renters, health, and auto insurance.
 The site also has a blog with articles about various insurance-related topics.

-SmartFinancial’s home page says it can get you rates from top rated carriers in less than 3 minutes.
+SmartFinancial’s home page says it can get you rates from top-rated companies in less than 3 minutes.
 The quote processing tool provides quotes for life, auto, home, and health insurance, among others.

 How it works: The quoting process did indeed move very quickly with the help of drop-down menus.
 After asking the usual questions, the tool asked for my email address while claiming “no spam, ever.”

 Results: After a short wait, the quoting tool produced three life insurance companies with buttons allowing me to “Check Price.”
-Clicking one of these links redirected me to the start of the life insurance carrier’s own quoting process.
-The page also offered me the option to speak with a licensed insurance agent.
+Clicking one of these links redirected me to the start of the life insurance company ’s own quoting process.
+T he page also offered me the option to speak with a licensed insurance agent.

 Like Nerdwallet, ValuePenguin is a personal finance site dedicated to helping consumers make informed decisions about their credit cards, banking, investments, and insurance.
 The site offers quoting tools, in-depth financial product reviews, and analyses of industry trends.

 How it works: ValuePenguin’s quoting tool asked me for my state of residence, gender, age, and smoking status.
-It then directed me to an informational page listing average term life insurance rates by age, along with other basic information about life insurance.
-I also had the option to fill in a second quoting tool which asked for just my zip code.
+It then directed me to an informational page listing average term insurance rates by age, along with other basic information about life insurance.
+I also had the option to fill in a second quoting tool, which asked for just my ZIP code.

-Results: Once I typed in the requested zip code I was immediately taken to a page with links to one life insurance carrier (Progressive), one insurance agency, and three quote generating sites.
+Results: Once I typed in the requested ZIP code, I was immediately taken to a page with links to one life insurance company (Progressive), one insurance agency, and three quote-generating sites.
 None of the results had actual quotes, just links to “check rates” on the various sites.

-When you’ve worked out just what coverage you need, a life insurance comparison site can be helpful in finding the best price for your desired policy.
-However, you’d be advised to stick to reputable comparison sites that give you real quotes rather than lead generation sites that will throw you on the mercy of cold-calling insurance agents.
+When you’ve worked out just how much life insurance coverage you need, a life insurance comparison site can help find the best price for the right policy.
+However, you’d be advised to stick to reputable comparison sites that give you real quotes rather than lead generation sites that will throw you on the mercy of cold-calling life insurance agents.

-You may find that a few minutes spent on a site like Insurify will save you hundreds of dollars a year in insurance cost.
+You may find that a few minutes spent on a site like Insurify could save you hundreds of dollars a year in your life insurance premium, and give you the peace of mind that you and your loved ones are covered.
 Good luck!